MicrosoftDocs/microsoft-style-guide/styleguide/content-planning.md

 YouTube might be their source.
 For tips and tricks, maybe it’s social media and blogs.

-**What devices will the customer use to experience the content?
-Laptops** ?
+**What devices will the customer use to experience the content?** Laptops?
 Tablets?
 Phones?
 Wearable devices?
 Entertainment consoles?
 All of those?
 Plan for a great experience across devices the customer is likely to use.